frictionlessdata/datapackage/views/README.md

-slug: views
 ---
 title: Data Package Views
----
+slug: views
+version: 1.0.0-alpha
 created: 2012
----
 updated: 2 May 2017
+abstract: A simple format for describing a views on data that leverages existing specifications like Vega and connects them with data provided in data packages or data resources.
 ---
-version: 1.0.0-alpha
----
-abstract:

-A simple format for describing a views on data that leverages existing specifications like Vega and connects them with data provided in data packages or data resources.
----
-body:

-## Introduction
+# Introduction

 Producers and consumers of data want to have data presented in tables and graphs -- "views" on the data.
 They want this for a range of reasons, from simple eyeballing to drawing out key insights,